Doberm4n/POETradeWhisperNotifier/README.md

 # POETradeWhisperNotifier
 ## Trade whisper notifier for PoE

-> Simple app that monitors PoE log file with specified filters for trade whispers and sends a Pushbullet notification
+> Simple console app that monitors PoE log file with specified filters for trade whispers and sends a Pushbullet notification

 > This app does not change any of the game files and do not interfere with memory used by game.
 All that it does is reading Client.txt file